rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

 time $t$, $c_{t}$ is the LSTM cell state at time $t$ and $h_{t}$ is hidden state at time $t$.
-The $i_{t}$, $f_{t}$, $o_{t}$ and $g_{t}$ are named as input, forget, output and cell gates respectively, they control the informations to keep in its state and pass to next step.
+The $i_{t}$, $f_{t}$, $o_{t}$ and $g_{t}$ are named as input, forget, output and cell gates respectively, they control the information to keep in its state and pass to next step.

 LSTM get information from the previous steps, that is left context in our task.
 However, it is important to consider the information in the